Acthrel Prescribing Information

-Adverse effects reported with 1 mcg/kg or 100 mcg/patient include flushing of the face, neck, and upper chest (16%; 45/276), beginning almost immediately and lasting 3 to 5 minutes.
-Recipients have also reported an urge to take a deep breath (6%; 3/49), which occurs with a timing similar to, but less frequently than, that of flushing.
-Higher doses (>3 mcg/kg) are associated with more prolonged flushing, tachycardia, hypotension, dyspnea, and “chest compression” or tightness.
+Hypersensitivity reactions have been reported with 1 mcg/kg or 100 mcg/patient and include flushing of the face, neck, and upper chest; dyspnea, wheezing, urticaria, and angioedema (involving tongue, lip and facial swelling).
+Subjects have also reported an urge to take a deep breath, which occurs with a timing similar to, but less frequently than, that of flushing.
+Higher doses (>3 mcg/kg) are associated with more prolonged flushing, tachycardia, hypotension, dyspnea, and "chest compression" or tightness.
 In addition, at doses of >5 mcg/kg, significant increases in heart rate and decreases in blood pressure were observed.
 The cardiovascular effects occurred 2-3 minutes after injection and lasted for 30-60 minutes.
 The facial flushing was more prolonged, lasting up to 4 hours in some subjects.
 All signs and symptoms could be reduced by administering the drug as a 30-second infusion instead of by bolus injection.

 Symptoms of overdose include severe facial flushing, cardiovascular changes, and dyspnea.
 In the event of toxic overdose (see ADVERSE REACTIONS), adverse effects should be treated symptomatically.